austinhuang0131/austinhuang0131.github.io/psychopoly.md

 ---
-title: PsychoPoly: Monopoly, but in psych medications
+title: !
+'PsychoPoly: Monopoly, but in psych medications'
 description: tfw u made a board game for your school's psych project
 comments: true
 permalink: /psychopoly